Connecting FireWire to Modern Computers: A Complete Guide for Adapters, Drivers, and Troubleshooting

 1. Understanding IEEE 1394 (FireWire)

-The IEEE 1394, developed by Apple, was a high-speed data transfer interface offering faster performance than traditional USB 2.0.
+The IEEE 1394, developed by Apple, was a high-speed data-transfer interface that offered faster performance than traditional USB 2.0.
 It is particularly suited for professional devices, such as video cameras and audio interfaces.
 There are two main versions:

 • IEEE 1394a (FireWire 400): 6-pin or 4-pin connector, speeds up to 400 Mbps (actual ~320-380 Mbps).